Transport to BSE

-For those families that reside within Bendigo, PTV’s Bendigo Town Transit Service provides travel to the College from within Bendigo city and surrounding suburbs.
+For those families that reside within Bendigo, DoT’s Bendigo Town Transit Service provides travel to the College from within Bendigo city and surrounding suburbs.

 The Department of Education and Training’s (DET) School Bus Program (SBP) assists rural and regional families by transporting students to school.
 These country school buses are used by families who reside outside of the Bendigo city.
 These services are NOT public transport services and are not for use by students without authorisation or for the purpose other than being transported to and from school.

 For those families that reside within the Bendigo Public Transport System area, this will allow for you to travel to BSE whether by regular timetabled services or School Town Specials.

 The main School Special bus to BSE departs from Bay 8 at The Bendigo Railway Station on school days at 8:35am.
 (Subject to change)

 To access this system you need to obtain a MYKI card, which you can buy from PTV Hub in the Marketplace or refer to this link.

 Department of Transport offers many public transport options including:

 - Bendigo Town Transit Service – run by Christians Bus Company and provides travel to the College using either the regular timetabled services.
 For more information on town services please click here.